cardillan/mindcode/doc/syntax/PERFORMANCE-TIPS.markdown

 ## Using simple updates of control variables

-On `advanced` level, loop unrolling is capable to unroll almost any deterministic loop, assuming the updates to the control variable are "simple", meaning they do not depend on any other variable than the loop control variable.
+On `advanced` level, loop unrolling is capable to unroll almost any deterministic loop, assuming the updates to the control variable are "simple," meaning they do not depend on any other variable than the loop control variable.
 More complex expressions might need to be rewritten to multiple simple updates.
 This loop cannot be unrolled:

 ```Mindcode
 i = 0;